 The county prospered and in 1852, the first brick courthouse was built in the center of the square.
 The log courthouse was moved and used as the jail.
 The courthouse was remodeled and expanded, and was used for 57 years (until 1908).

 In 1910, county officials held a dedication for the courthouse commonly remembered in Smith County.
 Located in the center of downtown, where Broadway Avenue now runs, it was known for its beauty.
 It was used for 45 years before it was demolished and replaced with the current courthouse.
+(The picture of the former courthouse is from the Smith County Historical Society Archives, R.L.
+Falkner Collection).

 History of Current Smith County Courthouse